 Theme park structures endure punishing conditions.
 Coaster supports must withstand millions of cycles of dynamic loading as multi-tonne trains pass over them daily.
 Show buildings must house complex ride systems, projection equipment, and atmospheric effects while maintaining controlled temperature and humidity.
 Outdoor structures must resist wind, rain, and temperature fluctuations year after year.

-Universal Bedford will showcase the very latest engineering from every discipline.
+Universal UK will showcase the very latest engineering from every discipline.
 The rides will be smoother, faster, more reliable, and more immersive than anything currently available in the UK.
 For engineering enthusiasts, the park will be a living showcase of what happens when creativity and precision engineering combine at the highest level.
 For everyone else, it will simply feel like magic — which is, of course, the whole point.